yeyilin10/Applications-of-Machine-Learning-Techniques-on-Real-Word-Data/README.md

 Based on our findings, we recommend using logistic regression as the best model for predicting employee attrition in the IBM dataset.
 However, further research and experimentation may be required to determine the optimal model for predicting concrete compressive strength.

-For more detailed information and analysis, please refer to the [report].
+For more detailed information and analysis, please refer to the report.

-## Contributions

-Each group member has contributed equally to this project, with a contribution percentage of 33.33% for each member.